csae1152/MyPredictiveFarm/README.md

 - Java used to power core file system code

-- Python used to power mostly client side code, migration scripts, internal scripts.
-Some python code still resides on server but most of it is migrated to Java as we had more server developers with java familiarity and scaling experience.

 - Native Android/iOS apps

 - Desktop and server sync client for various platforms